 Sundown towns were municipalities that prevented African-Americans or other minorities from lingering after dark.

 James Loewen, a sociologist who taught at the University of Vermont, discovered thousands of sundown towns.
-He found them throughout America, including New England.
+He found them throughout the United States, including New England.

 Small towns kept out not just black people, but Jews, Catholics, Greeks, Italians, Indians, even trade unionists and gays.
 They used violence and intimidation and restrictive covenants and mortgage practices

 Some New England counties drove out their entire African-American populations.
 From 1890 to 1940, many African Americans who lived in rural areas of New England had to move to cities.

 From 1890 to 1930, the U.S. black population increased 60 percent.
 Between 1915 and 1930, more than a million African-Americans moved from the South to the North.
 And yet entire counties in New England became whiter.

 Writes Loewen, in Sundown Towns: A Hidden Dimension of American Racism, 14 Maine counties had at least 18 African Americans.
 By 1930, only nine did.
 Five black people lived in Lincoln County in 1930, where 26 had lived in 1890.
 Hancock County had 30,000 people in 1930, but only three were black.
 Forty years earlier, there had been 56.

 Vermont had no all-white counties until 1930.
 New Hampshire had no all-white counties in 1890, but two in 1930.

 Rise of the Klan

-Keeping out African-Americans wasn’t a 19th or 20th century phenomenon.
+Keeping out African-Americans happened well before the 19th and 20th century.
 In 1717, Town Meeting in New London, Conn., voted against free blacks living in the town or owning land anywhere in the colony.

 In the early 1920s, the Klan began to hold regular meetings and cross-burnings in small towns in eastern and central Massachusetts.
 A Klan rally near Montpelier, Vt., in 1925 drew 10,000.

 The Klan spread rapidly in Maine, with 15,000 showing up at the state convention in 1923.
 The KKK held its first daylight parade in the United States in Milo, Maine, in 1923, and others soon followed.